AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module9/ex3.md

 ![GTM Setup](./images/gasave.png)

 Almost done, now time for : **pageName**.
-On every new pageload, we need to capture the page name and send it to AA, AAM and Platform.
+On every new page load, we need to capture the page name and send it to AA, AAM and Platform.

 In the ``User-Defined Variables`` - section, click ``New``.